arcus/education_fellows/SQL.md

 >
 > Today **SQL** is the most common programing language for extracting and organizing data in Relational Database Systems.

-Ideally, all of your Data Transformations should be done using SQL in order to ensure that the final dataset exported from your queries doesn't require any additional major transformation before analysis work can begin.
+Ideally, all of your Data Transformations should be done using SQL in order to ensure that the final dataset exported from your queries don't require any additional major transformations before the analysis phase of your work can begin.

 The reason for this is that, especially for large datasets, **SQL** is a much more efficient tool for large-scale data transformations than your traditional scripting or analytic packages.